 * The RAF ordered eight more Chinooks in 1995.
 These "HC.3s" were for special operations or combat SAR.
-They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" Chinook specification, described below.
+They were to incorporate features from the US Army MH-47Es, such as large fuel tanks, midair refueling, and enhanced avionics, but they were based on the latest "Super D" AKA "CH-47SD" Chinook specification, described below.
 They were all delivered in 2001 -- only to fail operational qualifications, with the result that they were mothballed while the authorities tried to figure out what to do with them.

-The problem was apparently that the contract was very badly written, failing to properly reflect service requirements.
+The problem was apparently that the contract was badly written, failing to properly reflect service requirements.
 After several years of trying to fix things, the conclusion was to essentially yank most of the advanced features of the HC.3s and introduce them as HC.2s, with the machines going into service from 2009.

 In the meantime, in 1998 an upgrade program was initiated to bring the HC.2/2A machines up to an improved spec, the focus being on operations in Afghanistan.
 The primary goal of the program was to provide a digital flight deck to support night and all-weather operations.
 The new cockpit was codenamed JULIUS, with Boeing as the prime contractor and Thales providing the cockpit avionics, based on the "TopDeck" system and featuring four 15 x 20 centimeter (6 x 8 inch) color displays.
 The upgrade also included:

 * The main license builder of the Chinook has been Elicotteri Meridionali (EM) of Italy, part of the Agusta helicopter group (and now part of AgustaWestland), which signed an agreement with Boeing for production of the CH-47C in 1968.
 EM built 38 CH-47Cs for the Italian Army, 26 of which were later upgraded to the "CH-47C Plus" standard with fiberglass rotor blades and T55-L-412E engines.
 One is configured as a flying surgical operating room.
 The Italian Army is now investigating an upgrade program with AgustaWestland to update at least six of their Chinooks up to a special-missions configuration, along the lines of US Army MH-47 machines, with self-protection gear, advanced avionics, inflight refueling probe, NVG-compatible cockpit, armor, and armament.